aaronrancsik/prismedia/README.md

   - [x] description
   - [x] tags
   - [x] categories
-  - [x] license: cca or not, affect only Youtube as Peertube uses Attribution by design
+  - [x] license: cca or not (Youtube only as Peertube uses Attribution by design)
   - [x] privacy (between public, unlisted or private)
   - [x] enabling/disabling comment (Peertube only as Youtube API does not support it)
   - [x] nsfw (Peertube only as Youtube API does not support it)